vuejs/governance/FAQ.md

     2. Vue.js only supports IE9 and above while Angular suppots IE8.

+- **What makes Vue.js different from React.js?**

+    React.js and Vue.js do have some similarity in that they both provide reactive & composable View components.
+However the internal implementation is fundamentally different.
+React is built upon a virtual DOM - an in-memory representation of what the actual DOM should look like.
+Data in React is largely immutable and DOM manipulations are calculate via diffing.
+On the contrary data in Vue.js is mutable and stateful by default, and changes are triggered through events.
+Instead of a virtual DOM, Vue.js uses the actual DOM as the template and keeps references to actual nodes for data bindings.
+I don't think either implementation is fundamentally superior, and each of them has its own advantages and caveats.

+    One benefit of Vue.js' DOM-based templating is that the developer can easily extend the vocabulary of the template and encapsulate custom DOM manipulations by creating custom directives.

 - **What is the future plan?**

     See the [Roadmap](https://github.com/yyx990803/vue/issues/78).